James VI and I: Personal relationships

 When the Earl of Salisbury died in 1612, he was little mourned by those who jostled to fill the power vacuum.
 Until Salisbury's death, the Elizabethan administrative system over which he had presided continued to function with relative efficiency; from this time forward, however, James's government entered a period of decline and disrepute.
 Salisbury's passing gave James the notion of governing in person as his own chief Minister of State, with his young Scottish favourite Robert Carr carrying out many of Salisbury's former duties, but James's inability to attend closely to official business exposed the government to factionalism.

-The Howard party (consisting of Henry Howard, 1st Earl of Northampton; Thomas Howard, 1st Earl of Suffolk; Suffolk's son-in-law Lord Knollys; Charles Howard, 1st Earl of Nottingham; and Thomas Lake) soon took control of much of the government and its patronage.
+The Howard party (consisting of Henry Howard, Earl of Northampton; Thomas Howard, Earl of Suffolk; Suffolk's son-in-law William Knollys, Lord Knollys; Charles Howard, Earl of Nottingham; and Thomas Lake) soon took control of much of the government and its patronage.
 Even the powerful Carr fell into the Howard camp, hardly experienced for the responsibilities thrust upon him and often dependent on his intimate friend Thomas Overbury for assistance with government papers.
 Carr had an adulterous affair with Frances Howard, Countess of Essex, daughter of the Earl of Suffolk.
 James assisted Frances by securing an annulment of her marriage to free her to marry Carr, now Earl of Somerset.

 In summer 1615, however, it emerged that Overbury had been poisoned.
-He had died on 15 September 1613 in the Tower of London, where he had been placed at the king's request.
+He had died in September 1613 in the Tower of London, where he had been placed at the king's request.
 Among those convicted of the murder were the Earl and Countess of Somerset; the Earl had been replaced as the king's favourite in the meantime by Villiers.
 James pardoned the Countess and commuted the Earl's sentence of death, eventually pardoning him in 1624.
 The implication of the king in such a scandal provoked much public and literary conjecture and irreparably tarnished James's court with an image of corruption and depravity.
 The subsequent downfall of the Howards left Villiers unchallenged as the supreme figure in the government by 1619.